Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Formation lap

-This is the lap that drivers do before the start of the race, also known as the parade lap.
-The cars are driven round the track in order to take their correct positions on the grid for the start of the race.
+This is the lap drivers do before the start of the race, also known as the parade lap.
+The cars are driven around the track to take their correct positions on the grid at the beginning of the race.

 Parc Ferme